BSBussell/The-Engine/README.md

      * Well Kind of

 ## Purpose
 To be a fun and powerful Game Engine.
 Made completly open source and community based.
+Really, it's just a fun project I made to learn and have fun developing a game engine.

 ## How to Use
 You will need [Git](https://git-scm.com/downloads) and [SDL2](https://www.libsdl.org/download-2.0.php) to clone and build the engine.
 On OSX you'll need the XCode command line tools: